MiaRasmussen05/LunationDesign/README.md

       by removing absolut postion for the text information and put display inline-grid for all the whole sticker boxes.

    ### supported screens and browsers
+    - #### Screens sizes
+      - The website has responsive design with multiple media queries.
+         - Normal desktop
+         - 1280px wide and down
+         - 992px wide and down
+         - 748px wide and down
+         - 548px wide and down until 280px.

 ## Deployment